-Businesslike, serious, strict – in three words, this is how the Newsweek logo can be precisely characterized.
+Businesslike, serious, strict in three words, this is how the Newsweek logo can be precisely characterized.
 Despite a long history spanning nearly a hundred years, it retains the same energy.
-This is evidenced by the appearance of the emblem, which also serves as the title on the cover, appearing each time in a new setting.
+This is evidenced by the emblem’s appearance on the cover, which also serves as the title, and by its placement in each new setting.

 Meaning and History

-The founder used a strict cover design to represent the magazine and underline its seriousness properly.
-This allowed it to stand out from regular glossies with half-true information and non-serious topics.
+The founder used a strict cover design to represent the magazine and underscore its seriousness.
+This allowed it to stand out from regular glossies that offered half-truths and non-serious topics.
 News, however, required a business emblem to attract readers’ attention.
-As a result, a bright red rectangle with a horizontal orientation was introduced, with a white inscription prominently displayed.
+As a result, a bright red horizontal rectangle with a white inscription was introduced.
 It stuck on both the front page of print issues and the website.

 What is Newsweek?

 Newsweek is a news magazine published weekly in the U.S. since 1933.
-It is dedicated to the most topical information from all corners of the country and the world.
+It is dedicated to the most topical information from across the country and the world.
 Its founder is Thomas J. C. Martyn, and the current owners are Dev Pragad and Johnathan Davis.
 The publication is released in eight languages, including English, Serbian, Arabic, Spanish, Romanian, Polish, Korean, and Japanese.

 1986 – 2011

-The Newsweek logo consisted of a horizontally oriented rectangle, wide, large, and scarlet.
+The Newsweek logo consisted of a wide, large, horizontally oriented rectangle in scarlet.
 Right in the middle was an inscription in a geometric style with large serifs.
 The author of the emblem was Jim Parkinson: he developed a unique font based on square brackets.
 Massive serifs were harmonious and beautifully decorated lowercase letters, which seemed uppercase because of this.
 The typeface generally resembled Geogrotesque Slab Bold with rounded “e”s.

 2011 – 2014